-Stock selection effects were negative over the quarter.
-We saw positive effects from holdings in the insurance sector, with exposure to long-dated bonds from Legal & General and Prudential supporting returns.
+Stock selection effects were negative and the largest effect on performance over the guarter.
+We saw positive effects from holdings in the insurance sector, with exposure to long-dated bonds from Legal & General, Prudential and Aviva supporting returns.
 However, these positive impacts were offset by the negative impact of holdings in the structured sector.
 Many bonds in this area saw positive returns, but in a market of falling yields and tighter spreads, these often lag the broad market.
 In addition, we saw a negative impact from Thames Water - the bonds falling after US private equity firm KKR pulled out of a potential acquisition of the utility on 3 June.
 Our holding in global transport operator Mobico was also a drag on performance.
-Here the bonds traded weaker on the lowerthan-expected proceeds from sale of its US school bus business and subsequent downgrades from Moody's towards the end of the quarter.
+Here the bonds traded weaker on the lower-than-expected proceeds from sale of its US school bus business and subsequent downgrades from Moody's towards the end of the quarter.
 We continue to see these latter two names as reasonable risk reward opportunities within the context of our diversified portfolios, and continue to closely monitor the issuers.